Location of Adventure

 Important Information About This Trip

 Our Expedition Leaders, who know the Greater Yellowstone region intimately, are adept at getting our groups to less-visited areas away from the crowds.
 We also run our trips when the parks are less crowded, avoiding peak summer season.
 But, of course, Yellowstone is a very popular destination, so be prepared for a fair amount of company no matter when we travel.
-We operate this Yellowstone safari similarly to how we operate our African safaris: visiting wildlife locations in the early mornings, when viewing opportunities are best and most tourists are still asleep.
+We operate this Rocky Mountain safari in a manner similar to our African safaris: visiting wildlife locations in the early morning when viewing opportunities are best and most tourists are still asleep.

 Getting There & Getting Home